-- 3.1.2 bezel: Partial or full front facing cover of a product unit that may include openings for one or more drives or other replaceable devices. - NOTE When extra drives or other replaceable devices are not installed, these bays are usually filled with blanks (see cosmetic blank / dummy) which are not technically part of the bezel. - 3.1.3 blade server: A computer server that is designed for use in a blade chassis.
+3.1.2 bezel: Partial or full front facing cover of a product unit that may include openings for one or more drives or other replaceable devices.

+NOTE - When extra drives or other replaceable devices are not installed, these bays are usually filled with blanks (see cosmetic blank / dummy) which are not technically part of the bezel.

+3.1.3 blade server:3 A computer server that is designed for use in a blade chassis.
 A blade server is a high-density device that functions as an independent computer server and includes at least one processor and system memory, but is dependent upon shared blade chassis resources (e.g., power supplies, cooling) for operation.
-A processor or memory module that is intended to scale up a standalone server is not considered a blade server. - 3.1.4 bulk packaging: Single primary package used to ship more than one product. - 3.1.5 central processing unit (CPU): The logic circuitry that responds to and processes the basic instructions that drive a server.
+A processor or memory module that is intended to scale up a standalone server is not considered a blade server.

+3.1.4 bulk packaging: Single primary package used to ship more than one product.

+3.1.5 central processing unit (CPU): The logic circuitry that responds to and processes the basic instructions that drive a server.
 A typical CPU is a physical package to be installed on the server motherboard via a socket or direct solder attachment.
-The CPU package may include one or more processor cores. - 3.1.6 commonly available tools: A hand operated tool which is readily available for purchase by any individual or business without restrictions. - 3.1.7 competent authority: The governmental authority designated to be responsible, within such geographical areas as the Party may think fit, for receiving notifications of transboundary movements and any related information, and for responding to such notifications.51 - 3.1.8 computer server: Hardware system providing services and manage networked resources for client devices (e.g., desktop computers, notebook computers, thin clients, wireless devices, PDAs, IP telephones, other computer servers, or other network devices). - NOTE 1 For the purposes of this Standard, the definition of computer server aligns with the most current version of the ENERGY STAR Program Requirements for Computer Servers.3 A computer server: - is sold through enterprise channels for use in data centers and office / corporate environments; - is primarily accessed via network connections, versus directly-connected user input devices such as a keyboard or mouse; - is marketed and sold as a computer server; - is designed for and listed as supporting one or more computer server operating systems (OS) and/or hypervisors; - is targeted to run user-installed applications typically, but not exclusively, enterprise in nature; - provides support for error-correcting code (ECC) and/or buffered memory (including both buffered dual in-line memory modules (DIMMs) and buffered on board (BOB) configurations); - is packaged and sold with one or more AC/DC or DC/DC power supplies; and is designed such that all processors have access to shared system memory and are visible to a single OS or hypervisor.
+The CPU package may include one or more processor cores.

+3.1.6 commonly available tools: A hand operated tool which is readily available for purchase by any individual or business without restrictions.

+3.1.7 competent authority: The governmental authority designated to be responsible, within such geographical areas as the Party may think fit, for receiving notifications of transboundary movements and any related information, and for responding to such notifications.51

+3.1.8 computer server:3 Hardware system providing services and manage networked resources for client devices (e.g., desktop computers, notebook computers, thin clients, wireless devices, PDAs, IP telephones, other computer servers, or other network devices).

+NOTE 1 - For the purposes of this standard, the definition of computer server aligns with the most current version of the ENERGY STAR Program Requirements for Computer Servers.3 A computer server:

+- is sold through enterprise channels for use in data centers and office / corporate environments;

+- is primarily accessed via network connections, versus directly-connected user input devices such as a keyboard or mouse;

+- is marketed and sold as a computer server;

+- is designed for and listed as supporting one or more computer server operating systems (OS) and/or hypervisors;

+- is targeted to run user-installed applications typically, but not exclusively, enterprise in nature;

+50 WEEELABEX, U Habrovky.
+U Habrovky 11/247, 14000 Praha 4, Czech Republic. <www.weeelabex.org>